sirkaliethic/infobits10/README.md

 Readme

-A collection of RSS News of concerned webites for eay reading at a glance.
+A collection of RSS News of concerned webites for easy reading at a glance.

 Espectially for Students.